osmoscraft/tab-dance/README.md

 - Ctrl-T
   - In tab: Open and highlight new tab
+  - In group: Open and highlight new tab in the same group
   - Ctrl-Shift-T: open new tab (same as the default Ctrl-T)
-  - What if we open new tab in group by default, allow a one-time chance to close others in group?
 - Ctrl-W
   - In tab: close current tab and focus next
   - In group: close current group (or current tab is not in group) and focus next